-Understanding the benefits of a surge protection device in today’s world is important.
+Understanding the benefits of surge protection devices also known as SPDs in today’s world is important.
 As we aim to make economical choices to protect our structures from the impact of Global Warming and whatever plans to come our way this year in 2020 or 2021, we need to understand why investing in surge protection is so important.

 This year (the one that shall not be named :p) has changed the way we live our day to day life.
 We spend a lot more time at home and more dependent on our electronics, whether they be a Smart TV, computer, mobile phone, etc. Now imagine, you’re working from home, like a lot of us are these days, you’re in the middle of Zoom call, and suddenly lightning strikes, hits your electrical circuit, and all your plugged-in devices, including your computer, is done for.
 Not only is it stressful to be kicked out of your meeting, but now your computer is not working, and you’re ultimately faced with having to pay to replace all the items that were damaged due to the overvoltage.
 What a headache, and a nightmare!